 Rethymno is Crete’s third city in importance and it’s one of the best day trips you can organize during your stay in the capital of the island, Heraklion.
 There are several things you can do on a day in the area, such as visiting the magnificent old town, with the old mosques, unique Cretan Renaissance architecture and magnificent Fortezza, Rethymno’s famous landmark.
-Let’s see what are the best things you can do on a day-trip to Rethymno.
+Best is to book a hotel’s concierge day trip (7hrs approximately) Let’s see what are the best things you can do on a day-trip to Rethymno.

 Start your day in the Old Town

 Twenty minutes after leaving from Heraklion, my concierge chauffeur dropped me off at ‘Bourouni’ on the way into Rethymno, where I practically fell out of the car to capture the magnificent view over the Heraklion coast and the far off Dia Island.

 When I arrived in Rethymno it was time to seek out the best coffee.
 History and traditional Cretan culture are practically set in stone and put on display in this beautifully preserved old town.
 I had three hours to blissfully wander through the enchanting sights, taking in the Venetian Harbor, Rimondi Fountain, and the astounding Neratzes mosque.
 I was in awe at all the transcendent architecture that was present in almost every single building on every single street.
 Venetian fortifications blend harmonically with orthodox and catholic churches, mosques, grand mansions of Venetian architecture, arches and cobblestone streets and they all create a magical atmosphere which had me in my element.
 A walk along the many alleys is the best way to discover all these aristocratic houses dating back to the sixteenth century, the times when the Venetians ruled over the island.
 Among the most important Venetian buildings, it’s worth paying a visit to Rethymno’s 9-meter tall Lighthouse.